reinator/tutorial_metabarcoding/_pages/linux_hands_on.md

 ---
-title: "Linux: hands-on"
+title: "Linux: navigating the system"
 layout: archive
-permalink: /linux_hands_on/
+permalink: /linux_navigation/
 ---

 ## Where are we?  <a name="where-are-we?"></a>
 The command **pwd** stands for *Print Working Directory* and it will print the complete path to our current directory: